How Much Water Do You Really Need To Drink Daily To Keep Hydrated and Heal the Body of Illness?

 This means, the heavier your body weight, the more water you will need.
 This is the minimum amount of water you need to drink in a day.

-Factors That Influence Water Needs
+Factors That Influence How Much Water You Should Drink

 - Environment: In hot and humid weather which causes you more perspiration and urination, drink additional glasses of water to replenish loss of moisture and to keep hydrated.

 - Detoxing/Cleansing: When doing any form of detox or cleansing, always add another 20-25% to your daily water requirement.
 When detoxifying, drink more water to help your liver and kidneys flush out the toxins, and also to prevent constipation which can cause the toxins to be reabsorbed into your kidneys.

 - Illnesses or health conditions: When there is fever, vomiting or diarrhea, your body loses water which needs to be replenished with rehydration solutions.
 Other health conditions like urinary tract or bladder infections may also require you to drink more.